DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

 and to improve the handling of Displays, Turnouts, Sensors and Outputs.

 - HAL: Create new *IODevice class* as the abstract base class for all I/O devices such as GPIO Extenders, remote I/O, DCC Accessories and (for completeness) Arduino I/O pins.
-The base class/subclass model allows the CS code to communicate directly with the base class, without having to be tailored for functionality implemented in specific subclasses.
-Specific implementations of the interface, to support different hardware devices, can be easily *‘plugged in’ as desired at compile time*, by adding an include file (``#include "xxx.h"``) and one line to the user’s ‘mySetup’ file (``xxx::create(firstVpin, nPins, ...);``) before building the software.  *This enables a wide selection of hardware to be supported, without unwanted or unused device drivers taking valuable space in the microcontroller.*  Also, support for new devices can be developed by capable end-users, and included in the user’s build without having to change the base CS software.
+The base class/subclass model allows the Command Station code to communicate directly with the base class, without having to be tailored for functionality implemented in specific subclasses.
+Specific implementations of the interface, to support different hardware devices, can be easily *'plugged in' as desired at compile time*, by adding an include file (``#include "xxx.h"``) and one line to the user's 'mySetup' file (``xxx::create(firstVpin, nPins, ...);``) before building the software.  *This enables a wide selection of hardware to be supported, without unwanted or unused device drivers taking valuable space in the microcontroller.*  Also, support for new devices can be developed by capable end-users, and included in the user's build without having to change the base Command Station software.

 - HAL: The default initialisation of the HAL supports use of the Arduino pins on all platforms.
   On the Nano and Uno platforms, the HAL is excluded (by defining IO_NO_HAL) and input and output to